-The Hepatitis B virus (HBV) is one of the primary causes of Hepatitis, an infection which causes inflammation of the liver.
-Complications of Hepatitis include cirrhosis of the liver, liver cancer, and liver failure.
-There is no known cure for the Hepatitis B virus.
+The hepatitis B virus (HBV) is one of the primary causes of Hepatitis, an infection which causes inflammation of the liver.
+Complications of Hepatitis include cirrhosis (scarring) of the liver, liver cancer, and liver failure.
+There is no known cure for the hepatitis B virus.
 In the United States, approximately 15 to 25 percent of people infected with HBV will die because of the illness.

-According to the Hepatitis B Foundation, an estimated 5,000 people in the United States and 1 million people worldwide die from hepatitis B-related liver disease annually.
+According to the Hepatitis B Foundation, thousands of people in the United States and 600,000 people worldwide die from hepatitis B-related liver disease annually.

-The Center for Disease Control (CDC) reported 3,050 confirmed acute cases of Hepatitis B in 2013.
-The CDC estimates 19,764 people were infected with the hepatitis B virus the same year.
+The Center for Disease Control (CDC) reported 2,953 confirmed acute cases of hepatitis B in 2014.
+The CDC estimates 19,200 people were infected with the hepatitis B virus the same year.

 Hepatitis B can be either acute or chronic.